 - Cook the banana mixture on the stovetop for a few minutes until it reaches the consistency of syrup.
 Meanwhile, slice the additional bananas.

 - Add the sliced bananas to the pan.
 It is only necessary to cook them for three to five minutes until they get the color and flavor of the sauce.
-The only thing missing is serving hot with over ice cream.
+The only thing missing is serving hot with ice cream over.

 For bananas foster, it is best to choose barely ripe bananas.
 Overripe bananas can be turned to mush during the cooking process.